Avocarrot/hiring/faq.md

 ### Can I bring my own laptop/equipment at the on-site interviews?

 Of course.
-You are actually encouraged to bring your own equipment so that you feel more comfortable and producitve.
+You are actually encouraged to bring your own equipment so that you feel more comfortable and productive.
 In case, you cannot bring your laptop we can provide one.

 ### Where is the office located in Athens?